 “I’d like to respond to that question too,” Mr. Rosas added.
 “The guests here are teenage friends and relatives of Laura.
-This is the party for her sixteenth birthday.
 We did not invite any adults other than a few relatives and our immediate neighbors.
-We did not invite Donovan Clarey, and would not have agreed to a request from him to be a guest at Laura’s birthday party.
+We definitely did not invite Donovan Clarey, and would not have agreed to a request from him to be a guest at Laura’s birthday party.
 He used subterfuge to get in.
 A caterer, going under a false name, passed a note to one of the guards stating that Donovan Clarey be added to the guest list.
 That note was forged with what was purported to be my signature.
 That caterer is Otto Vanvelick, and I think you’re familiar with him, Officer Brady.”

 “Yes, I know of him.
 Is he still here?”

 “Yes.
 He’s inside enjoying my hospitality.
 I want him arrested and I will press charges.”